Binary-Assassin/DevDay24-CTF-Writeups/Digital Forensics/Keul/readme.md

 In the Operations panel, enter "From Hex" and click or drag the it over to the Recipes panel.
 ![image](https://github.com/0xZainRaza/DevDay24-CTF-Writeups/assets/128910142/c0016952-c5a0-419f-aa75-66a2c4c02dca)

-Now hold ctrl+F in the output field and search for ff c0.
-Note the following values starting at ff c0:
+Now hold ctrl+F in the output field and search for `ff c0`.
+Note the following values starting at `ff c0`:
 ![image](https://github.com/0xZainRaza/DevDay24-CTF-Writeups/assets/128910142/418d07fa-2a54-4d86-818a-324377260e79)

 I've highlighted the relevant bytes and what they mean in the image below: